makinacorpus/DbToolsBundle/docs/content/anonymization/core-anonymizers.md

 :::tip
 Note that you don't have to provide a column for each part.
 You can use this *Anonymizer* to only anonymize some parts of an address.
-To do so, just remove options you don't want in the example below.
+To do so, remove options you don't want in the example below.
 :::